 Preposterous and yet, reflected Nyav, another voice inside him whispered with other-worldly curiosity - that perhaps the crystal seal might convince, if he did as he was asked: if he held it to his forehead.

 Hence - since he declined to be convinced - he made sure he did not perform that action.

 "Let's draft a reply to Dynoom," he said to Thergerer.
 "We owe him that much.
 We'll do it now.
 Others can get on with the hunt.
 Lanok can lead them."

 Lanok Ryr, excited and honoured by this appointment, departed with the eager expedition, leaving dire business to the Daon and the old omzyr.

 The crowd having gone, Nyav commanded the messenger to wait while a reply to Dynoom was composed...

 The reply was never sent.

-Next, utterly eclipsing any concern for dealings with the city-brain, skimmers in premature return from the hunting expedition brought shouts which made Nyav reel and his sight darken, as voices in his ear babbled terrible news.
+Next, utterly eclipsing any concern for dealings with the city-brain, shouts came from other skimmers in premature return from the hunting expedition.
+Their babbled words made Nyav reel and his sight darken.

-On the far side of the hillocks, the hunters had met their prey far sooner than expected, for a thunderous stampede of terrified creatures announced the gloggadoa immediately beyond.
-Eight villagers were caught and killed.
-Nyav's family were in the path of destruction; the children by a miracle survived in the shelter of a mound; Dittri however was trampled into a formless mass.
+On the hillocks' far side, the hunters had met their prey far sooner than expected.
+A thunderous stampede of terrified creatures had announced the gloggadoa immediately beyond.
+In the ensuing melee, eight villagers were caught and killed, and the Daon's family were in the path of destruction.
+His children survived in the shelter of a mound; Dittri however was trampled into a formless meat jelly.

-That night, in bed alone, stupefyed with despair, Nyav heard a voice whisper in his mind.
+That night, in bed alone, stupefyed with horror and despair, Nyav heard a voice whisper in his brain.